 Background Screening Compliance Procedures

 HireSafe is proud of the long-term relationships we maintain with our clients.
-They've come to depend on the quality and efficiency of our service.
-And they rely on our people - from customer service to technical support to compliance, our people are always finding new ways to meet each company's unique employment screening needs.
+They've come to depend on the quality and efficiency of our services and they rely on our people - from customer service to technical support to compliance as to avoid lawsuits, our people are always finding new ways to meet each company's unique employment background check and drug screening needs.
 For these reasons, we think of ourselves as a resource for employment screening and hope you view us that way as well.
 Begin with reading What Employers Need to Know

 HireSafe provides FCRA compliance information and online templates of all letters and forms necessary to comply with FCRA employment background screening requirements, including: